All Episodes

 Yes, and I would like to see that happen.

-You know, I'm not sure you can investigate by committee, but the fact of the matter is, I think that we're so out of touch with this, you know, the reality that these things pertain to in this culture.
+You know, I'm not sure you can investigate by committee, but the fact of the matter is, I think that we're so out of touch with this, you know, the reality that these things pertain to in this culture that that's why it seems so fantastic and otherworldly to us.

-So that would be our only hope, in terms of investigation.
+So that would be our only hope in terms of investigation.

-Somebody who is at least far enough into that world to sort of take the first step in for everybody.
+The shaman, for example, somebody who is at least far enough into that world to sort of take the first step in for everybody.

-I think so, and you know, what this shows is that these other worlds can have physical contact with this world.
+And, you know, what this shows is that these other worlds can have physical contact with this world.

 This is real physical stuff.

-Well, you've got to wonder with the number of people that disappear every year, certainly there's plenty of this world explanation for why people disappear, but then there's no doubt plenty that cannot be explained in that way, and who's to say that some have not crossed Mm-hmm.
+Certainly there's plenty of this world explanation for why people disappear, but then there's no doubt plenty that cannot be explained in that way.

-Possibility, and the only ones we hear from are the ones that got away.
+And the only ones we hear from are the ones that got away.

 Yeah, that's right.